 Sitting at your desk, you might be dreaming of escaping the next winter storm with a trip to the warm temperate climate of Hawaii.
 Why wouldn’t you?
-Hawaii has everything a world traveller could want: amazing beaches, world-class surf, hiking, dining, nightlife … we could go on with this list, but instead, let’s go on a journey together to dream help you decide on the best places you can stay in Hawaii with the most amazing activities to fit your hawaiian island dream vacation.
+Hawaii has everything a world traveler could want: amazing beaches, world-class surf, hiking, dining, nightlife … we could go on with this list, but instead, let’s go on a journey together to dream help you decide on the best places you can stay in Hawaii with the most amazing activities to fit your Hawaiian island dream vacation.

 Whether this is your first trip to the islands or you simply want to make the most of your next vacation there, we’ll give you an insider’s guide to a dream Hawaiian vacation.
 There isn’t a secret here that locals don’t live like tourists.
 At the same time, locals don’t live in huts on the beach either – well, most locals.
 Simply put, your experience as a tourist is often just that, a commercialized version of what you are supposed to think Hawaii is like.
 The local version, often described as “lucky we live Hawaii,” gets to the roots of why people who live in the islands love it.

-What is the best hawaiian island to visit?
+What is the best Hawaiian island to visit?

 When is the best time of year to go?

 The State of Hawaii isn’t one island, and while the island chain has hundreds of small atolls combined to make the Sandwich Isles, there are five main destinations for vacationers: Oahu, Maui, Molokai, Kauai and Hawaii (also known as The Big Island because it is bigger than the other islands and people get confused when an island shares the name of the state).
 People often mistake the “main island” for The Big Island because of that very reason, but the reality is the main island is the populated island with the most notable tourist destinations: Oahu.